Best Restaurant Website Builders To Drive Sales [2025]

 Squarespace is all about making it easy to create an attractive website.
 Their templates are designed by professionals and cover a wide range of styles.
 Squarespace also has a drag-and-drop editor that’s intuitive and easy to use.

 However, Squarespace isn't specifically designed for restaurants.
-You won't find as many features tailored to restaurants' needs, like menu management or online ordering
+You won't find as many features tailored to restaurants' needs, like menu management or an online ordering system

 And while you can certainly customize your site, it can be trickier to make more advanced changes compared to a platform like WordPress.